raganwald/raganwald.github.com/_posts/2014-04-10-mixins-forwarding-delegation.md

 }
 {% endhighlight %}

 We're overwriting the method in the `portfolio` object, but not the forwarding function.
 So now, our `investor` object will forward invocations of `netWorth` to the new function, not the original.
-This is not how out `.bind` system worked above.
+This is not how our `.bind` system worked above.

 That makes sense from a "metaphor" perspective.
 With our `extendPrivately` function above, we are creating an object as a way of making private state, but we don't think of it as really being a first-class entity unto itself.
 We're mixing those specific methods into a consumer.